embassynetwork/modernomad/docs/docker-development-environment.md

 # Docker Development Environment

 First, install Docker CE.
 On macOS, the best way to this is to use [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
 For Linux and Windows, [take a look at Docker's documentation](https://docs.docker.com/engine/installation/).

+Make sure you have `docker-compose` installed.
+See eg: Digital Ocean's most likely up to date [instructions](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) for installing from source or packages.

 Next, run:

-    $ docker-compose up --build
+    $ [sudo] docker-compose up --build

 This will boot up everything that Modernomad needs to run.